It’s full steam ahead, with public health protocols in place, including masks and social distancing, for BVSD Reintroduction.

-So it’s full steam ahead–with public health protocols in place, including masks and social distancing– for BVSD Reintroduction: Based on last night’s special Board of Education meeting, by the end of October, all BVSD students will have the opportunity to attend school in-person at least one day a week or continue learning remotely.
-And although the place of learning may be different for each student, Impact on Education is continuing and even strengthening our partnership with Boulder Valley schools with supplemental funding with our Student Academic Support Fund.
+Based on last night’s special Board of Education meeting, by the end of October, all BVSD students will have the opportunity to attend school in-person at least one day a week or continue learning remotely.
+And although the place of learning may be different for each student, we’re continuing and even strengthening our partnership with Boulder Valley schools with supplemental funding with our Student Academic Support Fund.

 Two months into the 2020-2021 school year and BVSD PK-2 students are now able to attend in-person, and just announced last night, grades 3-5, 6th, and 9th now have the opportunity to return in-person October 20th, with 7th-8th and 10th-12th having the option to return in-person October 27th.
 Elementary students will be able to attend four days a week with middle school students attending two days a week and high school students attending one day a week.

 Families can also choose to continue remote learning and/or change their current in-person learning preference from in-person to remote/at-home or vice versa by logging in to their Infinite Campus account and making that change by October 13.
 Instructions for changing learning preferences can be found here, and it’s incredibly important that each student make the decision best for their own family.